Shop RNIB Donate now

 Pension Age Disability Payment

-Pension Age Disability Payment (PADP) will replace Attendance Allowance (AA) from Autumn 2024 in a phased, geographical roll out.
+Pension Age Disability Payment (PADP) is replacing Attendance Allowance (AA) from October 2024 in a phased, geographical roll out.
+This means you need to check whether it is available in your area and if it isn’t you should apply for AA from the Department for Work and Pensions (DWP) instead.
 You will not need to apply for PADP if you already get AA from the Department for Work and Pensions (DWP).
-Social Security Scotland will move your benefit to PADP when the national roll goes live, without you needing to follow the normal application process (although they might contact you in some circumstances if needed).
+Social Security Scotland will move your benefit to PADP when the national roll goes live, from early 2025, without you needing to follow the normal application process (although they might contact you in some circumstances if needed).

 Additional payments and grants for people living in Scotland